jlink/property-based-testing-in-kotlin/docs/README.md

 Another thing that jqwik does for you is to use the types of parameters annotated with `@ForAll` to select an appropriate _generator_ for this parameter.
 For example, the parameter `@ForAll aList: List<Int>` will generate lists of `Int` objects for you.
-Many generators come with associated configurator annotations to further restrict and influence them.
+Many generators come with associated annotations to configure, restrict and influence them.

-Let's look at a more complex property combining all of that:
+Let's look at a more complicated property:

 ```kotlin
 @Property(tries = 100)